21pdavis/21pdavis/README.md

 ### Hi 👋 my name is Paul Davis
 - 🎮 I'm a game developer seeking Summer 2024 internship roles in the games industry.
 - 📖 I'm a junior at the University of Massachusetts Amherst studying Computer Science and Math.
+- 📋 I'm also Co-President of a tech consulting club at UMass called BUILD UMass!
 - 📬 Contact me at my [LinkedIn](https://www.linkedin.com/in/paul-c-davis/) or by the email on my profile!

 I'm also open to other roles in games-adjacent fields!
 I have many transferrable skills from my work in the Unity, Unreal, and Godot Engines.